sandesh300/Javascript-Projects/README.md

 7. **QR Code Generator**
    - *Description:* This is a web application generate QR Code using text and URL.
    - *Technologies:* HTML, CSS, JavaScript, QR API.

+8. **Form Validation**
+   - *Description:* This is a form validation web application.
+   - *Technologies:* HTML, CSS, JavaScript.

 ## Setup Instructions